BUCS110-B1-Fall2024/final-project-team-matty/template_final_project-master/README.md

 ## Project Description

-This project will be a game where you control a simple character to survive as long as you can while fireballs shoot at you
+This project will be a game where you control a simple character to survive as long as you can while fireballs shoot at you 2 options for difficulty which are normal and hard mode which will change the speed of the fireballs at the start to make them harder to dodge
+2 characters to pick from, with one being slower but small while one is faster but normal sized

 ***